Hand AI the kingdom.

 Does NoxKey send my secrets anywhere?

 No. The app has zero outbound network connections — enforced by macOS App Sandbox at the kernel level.
 No update checks, no telemetry, no beacons.
-Updates arrive exclusively through the Mac App Store, and you can verify the app's isolation anytime with noxkey verify.
+Updates arrive exclusively through the Mac App Store, and the sandbox entitlements are publicly verifiable in the app bundle.

 What happens if I uninstall NoxKey?